DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/datadog_flutter_plugin/MIGRATING.md

 # Migration from 3.x to 4.0

+## SDK Configuration Changes

+`DatadogConfiguration.service` is no longer optional; it must now be provided when constructing `DatadogConfiguration`.

 ## Flutter Web Changes

 Clients using Flutter Web should update to using the Datadog Browser SDK v7.
 Change the following import in your `index.html`: